notesbytom/notesbytom/ansible/ansible_vault.md

 ## Encrypting Strings

 Instead of encrypting whole files, `ansible-vault` can also incrypt individual string values which can then be pasted directly into Ansible YAML files as values.
-Those will then be decrypted automatically at runtime as long as a compatible vault-id/vault-password is available to
+Those will then be decrypted automatically at runtime as long as a compatible vault-id/vault-password is available.

 ## Documentation